SteelCompendium/data-md-dse/Bestiary/Radenwight Maestro.md

 traits:
 - name: End Effect
   effect: At the end of their turn, the maestro can take 5 damage to end one save
     ends effect affecting them.
-This damage can’t be reduced in any way.
+This damage can't be reduced in any way.
 abilities:
 - name: Cacophony
   type: Action